 The report, which was taken out by Blurred Lives and received EU funding, looked into how children aged between 14 and 16 experienced online bullying.

 In the study, 1 in 5 children stated that they had received some form of abuse online.
 Along with this statistic, 27% of girls say they have experienced cyber-bullying, compared to 17% of boys.
 However, the data also suggests that boys are three times more likely not to admit to being cyber bullied.

 Bullying and the internet

 According to bullyingstatistics.org, “Cyber bullying involves using technology, like cell phones and the Internet, to bully or harass another person.”

-The use of online sites was also looked at amongst participants, with Facebook and Snapchat being the most popular.
-Half said they used Instagram and YouTube.
+The use of online sites was also looked at amongst participants, with Facebook and Snapchat being the most popular social sites amongst youngsters.
+Adding to this, half said they used Instagram and YouTube.

 Advice to adults

 The money savings website also suggested that there are signs that parents should look out for if they suspect their child is being cyber bullied.
 These include if the child seems anxious or depressed, if they don’t want to go to school, and if they have a drop in grades.
 Whilst teachers too needing to look for changes in behaviour, mood swings and decrease in attendance.

 The advice that bullyingstatistics.org gives to parents or carers who feel their child could be being bullied is, “Encourage teens to tell an adult if cyber bullying is occurring.
 Tell them if they are the victims they will not be punished, and reassure them that being bullied is not their fault.”